Timbertighe/Network-Assistant/plugins/junos/README.md

 ### Get Logs
-    The jtac-logs.py file has functions to build an RSI file, archive logs, and upload to FTP This is always required by JTAC when logging a ticket
+    The jtac-logs.py file has functions to build an RSI file, archive logs, and upload to FTP This is always required by JTAC when logging a ticket Add 'extensive' to get a TON more logs from show commands (required for complicated tickets); Takes over 20 minutes to run

 ### Reboot Devices
     The reboot.py file has functions to get user NLP phrases, and determine when to reboot a device (or devices)